kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 bootstrap script](#bootstrap), which is designed to be fetched from github and fed directly into `bash`.

-There are two ways of deploying kcp and the central KubeStellar
+There are two ways of deploying a space provider and the central KubeStellar
 components: (1) as processes on a machine of supported OS and ISA, and (2) as workload in a Kubernetes (possibly OpenShift) cluster.
 The latter is newer and not yet well exercised.